8:30 AM to 4:30 PM.

 - Services range from housing advice and referral, advocacy for sustainable housing, together with a limited range of housing available in Trust properties.

-- Additionally we run supportive housing programmes based in Mangere, Otahuhu and Takanini.
-These accommodate up to 12 families, one of which is a communal environment.
+- Additionally they run supportive housing programmes based in Mangere, Otahuhu and Takanini, one of which is a communal environment.
 All of these programmes ask for participation in and commitment to the programme.
 Families join the programme over a number of weeks whilst working toward their sustainable housing goal.
-We do not provide temporary “same day” housing for short periods.
+Monte Cecilia does not provide temporary “same day” housing for short periods.

-- The Trust also has a number of high quality rental properties where families reside for a short term period (from 12 to 36 months), again whilst working toward sustainable housing.
+- The Trust also has a number of high quality rental properties where families reside for a short term period (from 12 to 36 months) whilst working toward sustainable housing.

 The Trust has found that when families are supported through a housing crisis and a sustainable housing solution is established, their home environment becomes stable.
 Many succeed in developing positive connections to and relationships with local communities, for example, through local schools, churches or employment.

-The supportive housing programme assists families to transition towards an independent housing solution, usually either a state house or private sector rental.
+The supportive housing programme assists families in transitioning towards an independent housing solution, usually either a state house or private sector rental.
 By the time families have completed the programme they have enough savings to cover the expenses entailed in moving into another home, such as the bond and rent in advance.
 Families have also developed other essential resources required for independent family living such as family vision, savings discipline, and job prospects and so on.

 Monte Cecilia's overall aim is to ensure a successful transition to independent housing so that families can better determine their own futures.